About Pow-Wows as Modern Traditions

 As pow-wows developed throughout North America, they became highly formalized events with protocols and participant behaviors controlled by unwritten traditions.
 These controlling traditions, though, are "invented traditions," traditions constructed and instituted within a relatively short period of time, and they are dynamic but hard to change once accepted.
 As a result, pow-wows throughout Canada and the United States are mostly similar in features, rituals, dance styles, dance outfits, and dance songs.
 Yet, even with the generalized pow-wow traditions, many Indigenous American people find that they are also a place to reaffirm their Native identity.

-Modern pow-wows are accepting of intertribal participation and they take two forms: (1) a traditional pow-wow where the primary purpose of the meeting is to socialize and celebrate with friends and family and (2) a contest pow-wow where dancers in particular dance-style categories compete with each other for prize-money.
+Modern pow-wows are accepting of intertribal participation and they take two forms: (1) a traditional pow-wow where the primary purpose of the meeting is to socialize and celebrate with friends and family and (2) a contest/competition pow-wow where dancers in particular dance-style categories compete with each other for prize-money.
 Both types of pow-wows provide support to Native Americans and First Nations individuals and communities through ritual participation in dancing, singing, or watching.
 Further, traditional pow-wows encourage community-health whereas the contest pow-wows are places where “identities are negotiated and cultural expressions are canonized.”
 Despite any differences, both type of pow-wows are opportunities for Native people to learn because of their more significant similarities in rituals and song and dance traditions.

 Urban American Indians, in particular, who live away from their traditional lands and communities, manifest their traditions and Native expression through contemporary intertribal pow-wows.
 These social gatherings not only help urban Indians develop their American Indian identity but they also help them cope with life stresses and develop native community relations.
 Most pow-wows, however, limit the participation of some based on cultural and social expectations for women and others within their Native communities.